cnolan3/Cicada-16/HardwareSpec/CPU_ISA.md

 ### **Load/Store Instructions**

 **These instructions move data between registers and memory.
 Memory is byte-addressable.
-16-bit word accesses must be aligned to an even address.**
+16-bit word accesses must be aligned to an even address.
+Attempting an unaligned 16-bit access will trigger a Bus Error fault.**

 | Mnemonic      | Operands     | Bytes | Cycles | Description                                                                               |
 | :------------ | :----------- | :---- | :----- | :---------------------------------------------------------------------------------------- |